Victims of Arrogance and Cruelty: The Pendle Witch Trials of 1612

 Twelve women were accused of being a group of witches whose magic spells caused the deaths.
 In 1612, Roger Nowell, the local Justice of the Peace, was hired to compile a list of possible killers and to accuse them.
 In the meantime, a Halifax peddler named John Law claimed a criminal offense against Alizon Device of Pendle.
 He accused her of using witchcraft to cause a stroke.

-Six of the so-called witches came from two families (Demdike and Chattox), others were connected to them for different reasons.
+Six of the so-called Pendle witches (also sometimes referred to as the Lancashire witches) came from two families (Demdike and Chattox), others were connected to them for different reasons.
 Among the accused were Elizabeth Southerns (Demdike), her daughter Elizabeth Device, and her grandchildren James and Alizon Device.

 Anne Whittle (Chattox), and her daughter Anne Redferne, Alice Nutter, Jennet Preston, Katherine Hewitt, Alice Grey, Jane Bulcock, and her son John Bulcock were accused too.
 They were all charged with the abovementioned murders, but Southworth and both Brierley's were also said to have killed and consumed a child, Pearson was accused of killing a horse, and Robey was also charged with causing an illness.

 Two of the accused witches, Anne Whittle (Chattox) and her daughter Anne Redferne.
 Illustration from William Harrison Ainsworth's 1849 novel ‘The Lancashire Witches’. ( Public Domain )

 Some of these people really practiced so-called “witchcraft” – by using healing practices and fortune telling.
 At that time, various people practiced activities that could be called witchcraft.
 They provided the services for small payments.
 “Magic” in the 17th century was generally focused on helping others, and many people secretly sought the aid of these healers and seers.